jinga-lala/NLP-assignments/Assignment 1/readme.txt

 python3 hmm.py

 (Outputs the iteration number and accuracy)
-(Algorithm takes < 10mins to train, test and print confusion matrix for the final iteration)
+(Algorithm takes < 10mins to train, test and display confusion matrix for the final iteration)

 #SVM:
 Requirements -